dseeley/fluent-plugin-cloudwatch/README.md

 ## config: group_by

-If `group_by` is specified, then instead of using the GetStatistics API call, the module uses the GetMetricData call, using the `group_by` dimension(s) in the MetricExpression.
+If `group_by` is specified, then instead of using the `GetStatistics` API call, the module uses the `GetMetricData` call, using the `group_by` dimension(s) in the MetricExpression.
 This returns the specified other dimension(s) with the search result.
+Note: the `GetMetricData` API call has a cost associated with it.

 ```
 <source>